metaspace2020/metaspace/metaspace/engine/README.md

 ## Installation
 Please check the [sm-engine-ansible](https://github.com/metaspace2020/sm-engine-ansible) project

+## Lithops setup

+The main implementation of the METASPACE engine uses Lithops to run code in Serverless Cloud Functions.
+See [Lithops.md](./docs/Lithops.md) for setup instructions.

 ## Uploading Dataset and Browsing Results
 Please visit the help page of our web application running on AWS: